-6. So now I can say EXECUTE (use F5 as short cut).
+7. So now I can say EXECUTE (use F5 as short cut).

 You will see the simulated device working away on your PC screen.
-If the define SUPPORT_GLCD hasn't been removed in config.h there will also be a simulated graphic LCD displaying some images.
-This should be removed later for testing on the target if there is no graphical LCD actually connected.
-There will also be one port output toggling away.
+There will also be a port output toggling away.
 Let's take a quick look at it.
-This is in fact the watchdog routine which is called every 200ms which is also toggling the output so that we can see that all is well (TC[0]).
+This is in fact the watchdog routine which is called every 200ms which is also toggling the output so that we can see that all is well (PTA[11]).
+Since this is connected to the red LED on the board it will be seen that also this LED is blinking as the port output toggles.

-Figure 1. μTasker simulator running a M52235EVB board
+Figure 1. μTasker simulator running an i.MX RT 1021 MIMXRT1020 board